Skip to main content

 A glimpse of the medieval world behind a busy street

-Holy Trinity Goodramgate has the air of a hidden treasure.
+Holy Trinity Goodramgate is a hidden treasure.
 It stands in a small, secluded, leafy churchyard, with the Minster towering behind, tucked away behind Goodramgate - one of York's busiest shopping streets.
 To visit, you pass through an eighteenth-century archway tacked on to buildings that served as artisans' workshops in the fourteenth century.

 The church itself is full of character.
 The floors and arcades are charmingly uneven.
-Light filters through the windows, illuminating honey-coloured stone.
+Light filters through the windows with additional lighting by candlelight.
 The east window especially has marvellous stained glass that was donated in the early 1470s by the Reverend John Walker, rector of the church.
-On sunny days, transient gems of coloured light are scattered on the walls, and various medieval faces stare out from the windows.

 Facilities & Hire